fsphys/thesisvorlage-latex/README.md

-# Thesisvorlage für die Fakultät für Physik am KIT (v1.0.0)
+# Thesisvorlage für die Fakultät für Physik am KIT (v0.1.0)

 The repository consists of only one branch (master).
-This thesis class is strongly connected to the [Praktikumsvorlage](https://github.com/fsphys/praktikum-protokollvorlage-latex/).
+This thesis class is strongly related to the [Praktikumsvorlage](https://github.com/fsphys/praktikum-protokollvorlage-latex/).

 ## Use the template
 First, obtain a copy of the template.
 You have multiple possibilities: